boxwise/boxtribute-landing-nextjs/data/home/news/our-cooperation-with-aid-collecting-organisations.md

 image_description: Instagram post of a palette with face masks from our partner Grenzenlose Waerme in Dortmund
 title: Our cooperation with aid-collecting organisations
-headline: An Impact Highlight from 2021
+headline: An Impact Highlight from our 2021 Annual Report
 text: Sea-Eye is a civil rescue NGO working in the Mediterranean Sea and has been active since 2015.
 With the rescue organisation, Sophie assisted people on the move as a Rhib communicator, which essentially means she was the first point of contact